 Faith and Reason Lecture Series

-The Newman Centre is blessed to organize four Lectures in the Academic Year of 2014-2015.
+The Newman Centre is blessed to organize this Lecture Series every year.
 We attempt to bring to life blessed John Henry Cardinal Newman’s desire to integrate faith and reason on the University Campus.
 Cardinal Newman strived to work towards forming his students not only intellectually but also spiritually.
 He challenged his students and reminded them that faith without reason and vice versa is meaningless.

 With respect to the role of the Catholic Church in a University he wrote: